 At the end of the day, with that balancing act, what you should do is worry about tax and worry about borrowing.
 That’s who should own any investment that you buy or go into.
 When it comes to asset protection take that out of the equation because ownership will never ever help protect you.

-There are other ways legally to protect your wealth and bulletproof yourself, to ring-fence all of your wealth so that it’s protected.
+There are other ways legally to protect your wealth and protect yourself, to ring-fence all of your wealth so that it’s protected.
 So should anything go wrong you can cut off the gangrenous limb.

 We’ve got a lot of clients, for example, who have mining town stress.
 They bought properties at the height of the mining boom and they borrowed a lot of money and now those properties have fallen in price, and what that means is that they owe the bank more than the property is worth.
 With that kind of bad debt that can often come back to bite you – the bad debt can come and chase your good assets or your wealth.